 Intended outcome Success criteria Disadvantaged pupils attain at least in line with their non- disadvantaged peers.
 Teachers will know who their disadvantaged children are and understand the strategies used by school and across year groups to close the gap.
-Consistently high standard of teaching and learning across all year groups with dips quickly identified and corrected Pupil progress and outcomes will be consistently high across school (measured at pupil progress meetings- specifically looking at Pupil Premium) Pupil backs will be high quality.
-ACL Dunile recovered to recording to improve their Pupil books will be high quality.
+Consistently high standard of teaching and learning across all year groups with dips quickly identified and corrected Pupil progress and outcomes will be consistently high across school (measured at pupil progress meetings- specifically looking at Pupil Premium) Pupil books will be high quality.
 AFL - Pupils respond to marking to improve their work.
-Misconceptions are swiftly addressed Work will be set appropriate to the needs of pupils. , , Higher attaining Focussed groups will allow for misconceptions to be addressed immediately.
+Misconceptions are swiftly addressed Work will be set appropriate to the needs of pupils.
+Higher attaining Focussed groups will allow for misconceptions to be addressed immediately.
 Pupils will have dedicated time to purple polish their work.
 Pupils confidence will increase within lessons, better equipping them with skills to complete the tasks set.

 Targeted use of support staff - to support SEND and disadvantaged pupils.
 Through Support Staff Appraisal staff will be aware of their roles within the class and know how best to support pupils within these groups.
-A Teaching Assistant has been employed to work in KS1 to support children Increased social mobility of pupils Disadvantaged pupils have access to a wide, range of experiences and opportunities to develop their talents and interests.
+We have employed a HLTA and two Support Assistants this academic year.
+Increased social mobility of pupils Disadvantaged pupils have access to a wide, range of experiences and opportunities to develop their talents and interests.
 Through Inviting past pupils into school as role models children's aspirations for the future will increase.
 This is linked to the SDP.
 Parents will be engaged in education classes (Hub) to increase aspirations for themselves and their children.
-There is strong take-up by disadvantaged pupils of the extra- curricular opportunities offered by school.
+There is strong take-up by disadvantaged pupils of the extra curricular opportunities offered by school.
+The range of different clubs has been extended within school.
 Increased aspirations for all pupils, by all families.
-Parents will complete courses and gain qualifications in our school based parent hub.
-Aspirations of families for their children will be incorporated into reviewed EHCPs and through the main Team around the family meetings we conduct.
+Parents will complete courses and gain qualifications in our school based parents hub.
+Aspirations of families for their children will be incorporated into reviewed EHCPs and through the main Team Around the Family meetings we conduct.
 Parents will have high aspirations for their children.
 More families will actively engage in parents' afternoon.
-Parents afternoon will include stalls to support parents with health and Wellbeing - working with outside agencies.
-Family Centres and Courses/interventions that include parents are run in our Family Hub.
+Parents' afternoon will include stalls to support parents with health and Wellbeing - working with outside agencies.
+Family Centres and health.
+Courses/interventions that include parents are run in our Family Hub.
 Parents will be able to better support children at home.

-2. Addressing behaviour and attendance -
+2. Addressing behaviour and attendance